d3designs/FFFFolio/README.markdown

 Rename the config file, located in the app directory, from `config-sample.inc.php` to `config.inc.php` and add your Flickr API key/secret, as well as the User and Collection ID.

+The `app/cache/` directory must be writable by the web server.
+A folder permission of 755 or 777 should be sufficient.

 ## Examples

 * [Orphan Elliott](http://orphanelliott.com/)